Behavioral & Cognitive Disorders

 Disclaimer.
 The views expressed in this article do not necessarily reflect the views of the Department of Veterans Affairs or the United States Government.

-Dr. Kim of the Department of Veterans Affairs, Memphis VA Medical Center has no relevant financial relationships to disclose.See Profile
+Dr. Abou Chaar of the University of Chicago has no relevant financial relationships to disclose.See Profile

 Anthony T Reder MD